 “…Like so many young girls, Leesa had always underestimated her looks.
 For her, it was a combination of her innate shyness and her bad leg making her feel less than normal.
-But her wide blue eyes were striking, her smile broad and white, and her long blond hair swung teasingly when she limped…
+But her wide Blue is the third of three primary colors in an additive color model.
+The "B" in RGB.
+More eyes were striking, her smile broad and white, and her long blond hair swung teasingly when she limped…

 …Leesa’s body began to tingle as the Maston guy draw nearer.
 This was crazy.
 One smile, and already her knees felt week.
 He was even better looking than she remembered—his bronze skin flawless, almost like marble in its smoothness, his smile wide and especially bright against his dark complexion.
 His coppery hair glinted in the moonlight… His clothes—plain brown T-shirt and jeans—fit his athletic body perfectly, especially the jeans…” *

-“…It was a pleasure to burn.
+“…It was a pleasure to Burn is a technique used to darken an image.
+The term is borrowed from darkroom photography.
+More.
 Rave smiled as he watched the tiny blue flames dance from his fingertips—the outward manifestation of the magical inner fire coursing through his body.
 The heat shone dimly through the bronze skin of his face and made his long, dark copper-colored hair seem to shimmer in the shadows of the woods.

 …What was it about her, he wondered?
 Sure she was pretty, extremely so, but he had seen lots of pretty humans over the years…” *